My Teaching

 The United States Military Academy at West Point (USMA)

-What unites these three experiences is my focus on expressing a diverse array of experiences in history, using the words of the people at the time whenever possible.
+What unites these experiences is my focus on expressing a diverse array of experiences in history, using the words of the people at the time whenever possible.

 My full CV can be found on the About Me page, which includes a comprehensive record of my teaching experience and awards.